Thethetrader/thethetrader/README.md

-FORCE DEPLOY 2025-01-13 14:30 - Footer legal pages # React + TypeScript + Vite
+FORCE DEPLOY 2025-01-13 14:35 - Footer legal pages working # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.